BNP Paribas Arbitrage SA Has $20.58 Million Stock Holdings in Baker Hughes (NASDAQ:BKR)

 Baker Hughes Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Friday, November 18th.
-Investors of record on Monday, November 7th were paid a dividend of $0.19 per share.
-The ex-dividend date of this dividend was Friday, November 4th.
-This represents a $0.76 annualized dividend and a yield of 2.64%.
-This is a boost from Baker Hughes’s previous quarterly dividend of $0.18.
-Baker Hughes’s payout ratio is currently -165.22%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, November 18th.
+Stockholders of record on Monday, November 7th were paid a $0.19 dividend.
+This is an increase from Baker Hughes’s previous quarterly dividend of $0.18.
+The ex-dividend date was Friday, November 4th.
+This represents a $0.76 annualized dividend and a dividend yield of 2.64%.
+Baker Hughes’s dividend payout ratio (DPR) is presently -165.22%.

 Baker Hughes Company provides a portfolio of technologies and services to energy and industrial value chain worldwide.
 It operates through four segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Process Solutions (TPS), and Digital Solutions (DS).
 The OFS segment offers exploration, drilling, wireline, evaluation, completion, production, and intervention services; and drilling and completions fluids, wireline services, downhole completion tools and systems, wellbore intervention tools and services, pressure pumping systems, oilfield and industrial chemicals, and artificial lift technologies for oil and natural gas, and oilfield service companies.